wmurra/microSBE/README.md

 μSBE (sometimes written 'usbe' or microSBE) is a small Simple Binary Encoding implementation written in C99.
 It provides a reflective API (what the SBE wiki calls an OTF API) that is faster, smaller and easier to embed than existing approaches.

 The difference between the existing "OTF API" and the usbe api is conceptually similar to the difference between a tree-walking-interpreter and a bytecode-executing-vm in interpreted language world.
+For futher explaination see BOOK.md or book/minitable.md.

 ## What is this useful For?:
 μSBE is best suited to embedded usecases examples include: